kamiarkordari/Advanced-Lane-Lines/README.md

 I implemented an algorithms to identify lane lines pixels in a frame and fit 2nd order polynomials to each of the right and left lanes.

 ##### Lanes Finding Method: Peaks in the Histogram
-We apply the following process to the thresholded warped image to map out the lane lines.
-We plot a histogram of where the binary activations occur across the image.
-We first normalize each pixel value to 0-1 and calculate the histogram for the lower half of the image by calculating the sum across pixels vertically.
+I applied the following process to the thresholded warped image to map out the lane lines.
+I plotted a histogram of where the binary activations occur across the image.
+I first normalize each pixel value to 0-1 and calculate the histogram for the lower half of the image by calculating the sum across pixels vertically.
 The most prominent peaks in the this histogram are good indicators of the x-position of the base of the lane lines.

 ``` python
 bottom_half = img[img.shape[0]//2:,:]